MrSwitch/css-in-the-shadow-dom/README.md

 ## Theming
-Just to prove this isn't like an IFrame, lets let a little light into the black box
+Unlike the black box which is IFrames this will let light in.

 * `.player::shadow`  - reference the shadow psuedo element
 * `body /deep/ .theme-background-color` - optionally target shadow content and elements nested nodes (see themes)[themes.css]